CREATE SOURCE: Webhook

 Syntax

-CREATE SOURCE IF NOT EXISTS src_name IN CLUSTER cluster_name FROM WEBHOOK BODY FORMAT TEXT JSON BYTES INCLUDE HEADER header_name AS column_alias BYTES INCLUDE HEADERS ( NOT header_name , ) CHECK ( WITH ( webhook_check_option , ) check_expression )
+CREATE SOURCE IF NOT EXISTS src_name IN CLUSTER cluster_name FROM WEBHOOK BODY FORMAT TEXT JSON ARRAY BYTES INCLUDE HEADER header_name AS column_alias BYTES INCLUDE HEADERS ( NOT header_name , ) CHECK ( WITH ( webhook_check_option , ) check_expression )

 webhook_check_option